Complete exceptional surgeries on two-bridge links

 \section{Computer search of exceptional surgeries}

-Thanks to Theorem \ref{thm:channel}, it suffices to investigate links in Figure \ref{fig:fig_SD-a}, Figure \ref{fig:fig_SD-b}, and Figure \ref{fig:fig_SD-c}.
+Thanks to Theorem \ref{thm:channel}, it suffices to investigate links in Figures \ref{fig:fig_SD-a}, \ref{fig:fig_SD-b}, \ref{fig:fig_SD-c}.
 In \cite{MPR}, Martelli-Petronio-Roukema implemented a program which enumerate all candidate exceptional surgeries along a given link.
 The code is called \texttt{find\_exceptional\_fillings} (see also \cite{IchiharaMasai}).
 It utilizes hyperbolicity verifier HIKMOT \cite{hikmot}, and hence we can verify that all the slopes which do {\em not} appear in the result of \texttt{find\_exceptional\_fillings} give hyperbolic surgeries.
-We modified the code so that it only investigates slopes specified in Figure \ref{fig:fig_SD-a}, Figure \ref{fig:fig_SD-b}, and Figure \ref{fig:fig_SD-c}.
-However, if we only use \texttt{find\_exceptional\_fillings} and HIKMOT, we get many ``candidate exceptional slopes'' which quite likely to be hyperbolic.
-This is because SnapPy often finds non-geometric solutions (whose solution type is called 'contains negatively oriented tetrahedra' in SnapPy) especially for closed manifolds.
+We modified the code so that it only investigates slopes specified in Figures \ref{fig:fig_SD-a}, \ref{fig:fig_SD-b}, \ref{fig:fig_SD-c}.
+However, if we only use \texttt{find\_exceptional\_fillings} and HIKMOT, we get many ``candidate exceptional slopes'' which are quite likely to be hyperbolic.
+This is because SnapPy often finds non-geometric solutions (whose solution type is called `contains negatively oriented tetrahedra' in SnapPy) especially for closed manifolds.
 Most of such manifolds have hyperbolic structures, but unfortunately, SnapPy's randomize function does not work in many cases.
 To prove those closed manifolds to be hyperbolic, we used \cite[Algorithm 2]{hikmot}.
-In the algorithm, we try drilling out a closed geodesic and then by refilling, we get a new surgery description of a given closed manifold.
-By this procedure, we have much better chance to obtain geometrics solutions.
+In the algorithm, by drilling out a closed geodesic and then refilling, we get a new surgery description of a given closed manifold.
+By this procedure, we have much better chance to obtain geometric solutions.
 In a few cases, \cite[Algorithm 2]{hikmot} does not suffice and we need to take finite coverings and apply \cite[Algorithm 2]{hikmot}.
-For more detail see the codes available as ancillary files of arXiv version of this paper.
+For more details, see the codes available as ancillary files of arXiv version of this paper.
 The results of the calculations are presented in Tables 1--6.
 We remark that the link (c-2) given in Theorem~\ref{thm:channel} yields no elements.
 This completes the proof of the main theorem.